Polynomial Depth, Highness and Lowness for E: Introduction

 \section{Introduction}

+Bennett \cite{b:bennett88} introduced the notion of logical depth, as an attempt to characterise \emph{useful} information (e.g. the halting problem) as opposed to non-useful information (e.g. a Martin-L\"of random sequence).
+Interestingly, non-deep sequences (called shallow sequences) can range from trivially organised sequences such as 01010101..., to completely unorganised ones such as a random sequence.
+Logically deep sequences are somewhere between these two extremes.

-The concept of logical depth was introduced by C. Bennett \cite{b:bennett88} to differentiate useful information (such as DNA) from the rest, with the key observation that non-useful information pertains in both very simple structures (for example, a crystal) and completely unstructured data (for example, a random sequence, a gas).
-Bennett calls data containing useful information logically deep data, whereas both trivial structures and fully random data are called shallow.
-A sequence is Bennett deep \cite{b:bennett88} if every computable approximation of the Kolmogorov complexity of its initial segments satisfies that the difference between the approximation and the actual value of the Kolmogorov complexity of the initial segments dominates every constant function.
-This difference is called the depth magnitude of the sequence \cite{DBLP:conf/fct/MoserS15}.
+A sequence is Bennett deep \cite{b:bennett88} if the difference of every computable approximation of the Kolmogorov complexity of its initial segments, and the actual Kolmogorov complexity, is unbounded.
+This difference is called the depth magnitude of the sequence \cite{DBLP:journals/dmtcs/MoserS17}.

-Moser and Stephan \cite{DBLP:conf/fct/MoserS15} studied the differences in computational power of sequences of different depth magnitudes; within the context of computability theory.
+Moser and Stephan \cite{DBLP:journals/dmtcs/MoserS17} studied the differences in computational power of sequences of different depth magnitudes, within the context of computability theory.
 They related logical depth to standard computability notions (e.g. highness, diagonally-non-computability and lowness).
 Highness and lowness are important characterisations of the computational power of sets used in computability theory \cite{odifreddi}.
 Informally a set is high (resp. low) if it is useful (resp. not useful) given as an oracle.
-Among others, they showed that a Turing degree is high iff it contains a deep set of large depth magnitude \cite{DBLP:conf/fct/MoserS15}.
-They found that not all deep sets need be high, by constructing a low deep set.
+Among others, they showed that a Turing degree is high iff it contains a deep set of large depth magnitude \cite{DBLP:journals/dmtcs/MoserS17}.
+They found that not all deep sets need be high, by constructing a low deep set (subsequently refined by Downey, McInerney and Ng into a low r.e. deep set \cite{DBLP:journals/tcs/DowneyMN17}).